 Hawaii Promissory Note: What Is It?

-A Hawaii promissory note is a legally binding agreement that documents a loan that was provided from the lender to the borrower.
+A Hawaii promissory note may be a legally binding agreement that documents a loan that was provided from the lender to the borrower.
 The note may use the terms “lender” and “borrower” or it may use “promissee” and “promissor.”
 A Hawaii promissory note may be secured or unsecured.
 When a promissory note is secured, the lender is given the right to collect certain property, known as collateral, if the borrower doesn’t pay the loan as promised.
 Unsecured promissory notes does not give the lender the right to claim property for the balance of the loan.
 Commercial promissory notes are governed by Article 3 of the Hawaii UCC (490:3) and Hawaii common law.
 Hawaii promissory notes are also subject to laws related to collections and interest rates.

 What Is the Maximum Amount of Interest That May Be Charged?